Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 Kite Manufacturing Begins December 30: Economic Relief With Accountability

-Here’s something worth understanding: before the ban, Basant supported thousands of families in Lahore’s inner-city areas.
-Kite-making wasn’t just a business — it was seasonal livelihood for entire neighborhoods.
+Before the ban, Basant supported thousands of families in Lahore’s inner-city areas.
+Kite-making wasn’t just a business.
+It was seasonal livelihood for entire neighbourhoods.
+The prolonged suspension devastated these micro-economies.

-The decision to permit manufacturing from December 30 — nearly five weeks before the festival — signals that authorities recognize this economic dimension.
+The decision to permit manufacturing from December 30 β€” nearly five weeks before the festival β€” signals that authorities recognise this economic dimension.
 But it comes with non-negotiable conditions.

 Manufacturing Requirements for 2026: